llvm/circt/docs/RationaleFIRRTL.md

 written to remotely.
 This further implies the existence of the entity in the output.

-Importantly the existance of a symbol doesn't specify whether something is read-only, write-only, or read-write.
+Importantly the existence of a symbol doesn't specify whether something is read-only, write-only, or read-write.
 Without analysis, a pass must assume the most conservative case, and in the case of public symbols, must always assume the most conservative case.
 To do better, all uses must be analyzed and